wong-hau-pepelu/pwnable/bof.md

 }
 ```

-Two facts make this exploitable:
+There are 2 facts here that make this exploitable:

 1. **`gets()` has no length limit.** It copies stdin into the 32-byte buffer until a
    newline, happily writing past the end of the buffer into whatever memory follows.